 The place between English and Italian is what she calls “home.”
 Swinging there, while writing poetry, her favorite activity.

 Sara has been accepted in numerous residency programs for writers worldwide, including BILTC at the Banff Center for the Arts (2004), Noepe Center for Literary Arts on Martha’s Vineyard, Massachusetts (2014), Centre d’Art Marnay Art Centre (CAMAC) as Ténot Bursary, Marnay-Sur-Seine, France (2015), Mountain Seas, Flinders Island, Tasmania (2015), Earthskin Creative Residency, Muriwai, New Zealand (2016), Galerie Huit, Arles, France (2016), The Writer’s Room at the Betsy, Miami, Florida (2018), Hanna Creative Center, Castellvì de la Marca, Spain (2018), Casa Tagumerche, La Gomera, Canary Islands (2018), New Orleans Writers’ Residency (2019), The Studios of Key West, Florida, (2019), The Lock-Up, Newcastle, Australia (December 2019- January 2020).

-She is currently writer-in-residence at the Emily Harvey Foundation in Venice, where she is hosted through August 30, 2020.
+She is currently writer-in-residence at the Emily Harvey Foundation in Venice.

 In April 2019, Sara was invited to read her poetry at John D. Calandra Italian American Institute to celebrate National Poetry Month 2019, and has been in conversation with poet Madeline Millan within the series "Women in PEN" at the Fashion Institute of Technology on April 23.